Skill Demand Index

 Which roles need Data Analysis & Reporting most:

-Other positions drive 60% of demand.
-Operations and Marketing also frequently list Data Analysis & Reporting as a requirement.
-Skills commonly paired with Data Analysis & Reporting include .
+Marketing positions drive 50% of demand.
+Data Analysis also frequently list Data Analysis & Reporting as a requirement.
+Skills commonly paired with Data Analysis & Reporting include Slack and Project Management.

 Depth Level Distribution